Find out about the cadastral survey rules review.

 Part of the Surveyor-General's role is to set standards on how cadastral surveyors must define and describe the boundaries of interests in land.
 The current standard is the Rules for Cadastral Survey 2010.

 In line with good regulatory stewardship and practice, periodic review of the rules ensures that they remain fit-for-purpose.
-The latest review of the Rules for Cadastral Survey began in 2017 which we expect will be completed in 2019.
+The latest review of the Rules for Cadastral Survey began in 2017 and we expect it to be completed in 2021.
 The review process includes consulting with stakeholders, surveyors, the Cadastral Surveyors Licensing Board, the bodies that represent surveyors and land tenure managers.